We Were Forced Into This

 And we could use a few bucks too.

 Just kidding.
 We won’t ask you for money (…now).
-But if you want to be inspired to live a bit more extraordinarily drop us your email at the bottom of this page.
+But if you want to be inspired to live a bit more extraordinarily drop us your email below.
 We’ll send you a monthly inspirational example from someone who’s successfully followed the extraordinary recipe or an idea to help you do the same.

 Chris & Kim